Air Defence Regiment (Sweden): History

-Through the Defence Act of 1936, the air defense was given a more independent role in the Swedish artillery, which among other things resulted in a number of air defense divisions being organized, where, among other things, a division was relocated to Gothenburg.
+Through the Defence Act of 1936, the air defence was given a more independent role in the Swedish artillery, which among other things resulted in a number of air defence divisions being organized, where, among other things, a division was relocated to Gothenburg.
 The division was raised as a preparedness division of Karlsborg Anti-Aircraft Artillery Regiment (A 9) on 1 October 1941 under the name Gothenburg Anti-Aircraft Division (A 9 G).
-Through the Defence Act of 1942, it was decided to separate the air defense from the artillery to form its own branch.
+Through the Defence Act of 1942, it was decided to separate the air defence from the artillery to form its own branch.
 The change resulted, among other things, in the Gothenburg Anti-Aircraft Division being separated fromKarlsborg Anti-Aircraft Artillery Regiment and forming the Gothenburg Anti-Aircraft Corps (LV 6) on 1 October 1942 (Lv 6).
 The division from 1 October 1941 was stationed in provisional barracks on Kviberg road with the expeditionary team at Utbyvägen.
 On 1 October 1944 the unit began a move into the newly built barracks in Högsbo, which were completed 12 August 1945.
 On 21 October 1945, a move-in ceremony was held over the new location.